 Installation

 Installing SSH-MITM is the first step to leveraging its capabilities for your technical projects.
-This guide will provide you with the information and resources you need to get SSH-MITM up and running on your system, whether it be Linux or Windows.
+This guide will provide you with the information and resources you need to get SSH-MITM up and running on your system.

-SSH-MITM offers flexible and convenient installation options, including pre-built packages for Windows and package managers such as snap, pip, pipenv, AppImage or Nixpkgs.
+SSH-MITM offers flexible and convenient installation options, including pre-built packages and package managers such as Flatpak, snap, pip, pipenv, AppImage or Nixpkgs.

 These options provide a simple and efficient way for users to get SSH-MITM installed and ready to use for various purposes such as malware analysis, forensics, security audits, and more.